Baptist Union Council: March 2021

 Council members approved changes to two sections of the Ministerial Recognition rules, which relate to a request to make equality and diversity training mandatory.

-That request came in a letter to the Ministries Team signed by around 250 Baptist ministers in the summer in the wake of discussions among Baptists on social media following the murder of George Floyd.
+That request came in a letter to the Ministries Team signed by around 250 people, including 170 Baptist ministers, in the summer in the wake of discussions among Baptists on social media following the murder of George Floyd.

 ‘Sadly, those conversations were not always conducted with the grace and humility that we anticipate of those called to lead God’s people within Baptists Together, leaving BAME brothers and sisters in Christ feeling that their experience of individual and systematic racism had not been heard,’ wrote Ministries Team Leader Andy Hughes in his Council report.
 ‘There are many within our movement who have been greatly saddened by these responses and consequently wrote asking that we take this opportunity to address these issues of justice.’